Attorney General asks Ohio Supreme Court to suspend Roger Reynolds

 BUTLER COUNTY, Ohio (WXIX) - Ohio Attorney General Dave Yost on Monday officially asked the Ohio Supreme Court to suspend Butler County Auditor Roger Reynolds, who is facing felony corruption charges.

-Reynolds, the county’s chief financial officer since 2008, was indicted Wednesday on five charges for allegedly using his elected position for personal gain.
+Reynolds, the county’s Republican chief financial officer since 2008, was indicted last week on five charges for allegedly using his elected position for personal gain.

 Three of the charges are felonies: bribery and two counts of unlawful interest in a public contract.
 The other two charges are misdemeanors: conflict of interest, and unlawful use of authority.